ibm-cloud-docs/secure-enterprise/iam-monitor-ent-template.md

 | `description` | `Grant Editor Role on Secrets Manager service.` | The description of the policy. |
 | `transaction_id` | `99450571-2df3-51c2-tn24-565813689t91` | Used for debug interactions and tracing the request with support. |
 | `errors` | `{  "code": "insufficent_permissions",  "message": "You are not allowed to create the requested policy template."}` | If the `outcome` is `failure`, an error message is shown. |
-{: caption="Table 1.
-Sample policy template attributes and values in Activity Tracker" caption-side="top"}
+{: caption="Sample policy template attributes and values in Activity Tracker" caption-side="top"}

 #### Example `policy`
 {: #example-policy-structure}